 Treasurer - Joanna Haddock

 Joanna Haddock became the treasurer for the society in 2020, and has a passion Australian bats.
 She has degrees in Psychology and Environmental Science, and finished her PhD in 2019, investigating the impacts of urban street lighting on insectivorous bats.
 Joanna now uses her psychology and her love of bats in the world of Science Communication, and is employed as a Community Engagement and Communications Officer for the Saving Our Species Program funded by the NSW Government.

 Membership Secretary - Gillian Dennis

 Newsletter Editor - Nicola Hanrahan

-Nicola is a PhD student at the ‘BatsLab’ at the Hawkesbury Institute for the Environment, Western Sydney University.
+Nicola is a former PhD student at the ‘BatsLab’ at the Hawkesbury Institute for the Environment, Western Sydney University.
 While her focus at the ABS is human social communication on Twitter, her research focuses on bat chat, specifically, the acoustic communication of the ghost bat (Macroderma gigas).

 Inquiries Officer - Susan Campbell